Crescent Mall: History

+Robinson Department Store once opened its store here as Robins in November 2014, spanned over from Ground to Fourth Floor.
+It was the second store to be opened after 8 months of the first one in Vincom Mega Mall Royal City, Hanoi.
+However, the department store was silently closed in late 2024, as the store is no longer located in Crescent Mall, social media pages have stopped updating, and the website no longer links to the store's page.

-H&M opened its third Vietnamese store in Crescent Mall on 8 September 2018.
+H&M opened its third Vietnamese store in Crescent Mall on 8 September 2018, after the first one in Vincom Center Đồng Khởi (Ho Chi Minh City) and second in Vincom Mega Mall Royal City (Hanoi).

+Phase 2

 Due to the increasing demand for business and retailers, Phu My Hung Corporation invested additional funds in February 2019 to upgrade and expand Crescent Mall as part of the Phú Mỹ Hưng infrastructure upgrade plan.
-This expansion of the mall included phase 2 of Crescent Mall and an additional 24-story office building known as Crescent Hub.
-It was completed in 2021 and officially known as Phú Mỹ Hưng Tower, the tower adopted the current address and the "8 Hoàng Văn Thái Street" address.
+This expansion of the mall included phase 2 of Crescent Mall and an additional 24-story office building initially known as Crescent Hub.
+It was completed in 2021 and officially known as Phú Mỹ Hưng Tower, the tower adopted the current address and the "No. 8 Hoàng Văn Thái Street" address.
 The mall expanded an additional 12,000 sqm at the end of 2019.

-In July 2020, the Kpop coffee brand SMTown Café opened its first location in Vietnam in the mall.
+In July 2020, the K-pop theme coffee brand SMTown Café opened its first and only location in Vietnam at the mall.
 However, it was closed in September 2023, after 3 years and 2 months.

+Phase 3

+In the 2026 "Phú Mỹ Hưng 2.0" upgrade plan includes improvements to the Crescent District—specifically, renovating the lakeside promenade, constructing the Moonlight Bridge (Cầu Ánh Trăng) only for pedestrian next to Thầy Tiêu Bridge on Nguyễn Văn Linh Parkway, and Phase 3 of Crescent Mall.
+Phase 3 will further expanding the mall, and building a 40-story tower next to the Moonlight Bridge.

 Design

 The design of this mall was said to be inspired by the concept of ruyi which is a symbol of good luck and fortune.

+The complex comprises two high-rise buildings, the 24-story at the corner of Nguyễn Khắc Viện and Nguyễn Văn Linh and the 40-story is next to Thầy Tiêu Creek and Crescent Mall.

 Retail

 Crescent Mall contains 45,000 sqm of retail space.
-It has a large variety of stores including international chains such as GAP and Tommy Hilfiger, restaurants, a cinema, and a supermarket: Co.opmart.
+It has a large variety of stores including international chains such as GAP and Tommy Hilfiger, restaurants, a cinema, and a supermarket: Aeon Nguyễn Văn Linh Super Supermarket.
 There are numerous chain stores selling clothes and cosmetics, as well as gift and souvenir stores.
 Among the cafes are branches of Gloria Jean's Coffees and The Coffee Bean & Tea Leaf.
+Some notable tenants are: Adidas, Aldo, Armani, Birkenstock, Brooks Brothers, Calvin Klein, Chanel, Charles & Keith, Dior, GAP, Tommy Hilfiger, Bose, Coway, Sony, Samsung Electronics, CGV Cinema, AEON Super-Supermarket, Timezone Arcade, Haidilao, etc.